andresebr/kumodd/README.md

-modTimeMatch		| match if Last Modified time on disk = in Google Drive. lastViewedByMeDate	| Last Viewed By Account User (UTC) on disk = in Google Drive. accTimeMatch		| match if lastViewedByMeDate and FS Last Access Time are equal.
+modTimeMatch		| match if Last Modified time on disk = in Google Drive. lastViewedByMeDate	| Last Viewed By Account User (UTC) on disk = in Google Drive. accTimeMatch		| match if lastViewedByMeDate and FS Last Access Time are equal. yamlMetadataMD5		| MD5 of the redacted metadata. yamlMD5Match		| match if metadata MD5 on disk = data from Google Drive.

 Verification is performed when listing or downloading files.
 Native Google Apps and certain PDF files do not provide a MD5 digest.
 To detect changes, kumodd compares the